 Having a baby is one of the biggest things you’ll do in your life, if not the biggest.
 While it’s a joyous time, it can also bring about a whole world of emotions and thoughts that you may have never experienced before – and that’s all before you even think about going back to work!
 Just as you start to feel like you’ve got the hang of things at home with your precious little one, suddenly your maternity leave is up and it’s time to head back to a new kind of normal.
 With mum guilt, anxious thoughts and getting your head around the logistics of it all, read on to understand why you’re not alone in this when it comes to saying “Mummy loves you, I’ll see you later!”.

 1. It’s Natural To Feel Nervous Going Back To Work

-There’s no sugar coating it, maternity leave always feels too short, but in Hong Kong, that’s often because it is too short (that’s changing soon, thankfully!), so it’s normal to have the overwhelming feeling of being not quite mentally ready or prepared to go back to work.
+There’s no sugar coating it, maternity leave always feels too short, but in Hong Kong, that’s often because it is too short.
+It’s normal to have the overwhelming feeling of being not quite mentally ready or prepared to go back to work.
 The questions are probably whirling through your head: